-- 1. Please provide any additional information and/or any comment(s) you may have on the above-mentioned allegations. - 2.
-Please provide information on steps that your Excellency's government has taken, or is considering to take, to prevent and protect against human rights abuses by business enterprises, and in particular by the products and services of the NSO Group, in line with the UN Guiding Principles.
+- 1. Please provide any additional information and/or comment(s) you may have on the above-mentioned allegations. - 2.
+Please provide information on steps that your Excellency's Government has taken, or is considering to take, to prevent and protect against human rights abuses by business enterprises, and in particular by the products and services of the NSO Group, in line with the UN Guiding Principles.
 Please provide details on the way the expectation to respect human rights for all companies domiciled within your territory and/or jurisdiction in all their activities was communicated and monitored. - 3.
-Please provide information about the regulatory oversight conducted by the Defense Export Controls Agency of the Israeli Ministry of Defense in the context of the following statements made by the NSO Group in its first annual transparency and responsibility report (June 2021): "The Defense Export Controls Agency of the Israeli Ministry of Defense strictly restricts the licensing of some of our products and it conducts its own analysis of potential customers from a human rights perspective" (page 4); the Defense Export Controls Agency of the Israeli Ministry of Defense "has, in fact, in quite a few cases, denied our applications for export licenses" (page 30). - 4.
 Please provide detailed information on the laws that are aimed at, or have the effect of, requiring business enterprises to respect human rights, especially the protection of fundamental freedoms, and how they have been used towards the NSO Group, in line with the UN Guiding Principles.
-Please also provide information whether your Government is considering to enact any mandatory human rights due diligence legislation. - 5.
-Please provide information as to any of the steps not covered by your answers to the above questions that your Excellency's Government has taken, or is considering to take, in line with your international human rights obligations to protect human rights, to ensure that Pegasus spyware has not been sold to, or used by, States or State agencies that may violate international human rights norms and standards.
+Please also provide information whether your Government is considering to enact any mandatory human rights due diligence legislation. - 4.
+Please provide information about any regulatory measures in place that may give effect to EU Regulation 2021/821 of the European Parliament and of the Council of 20 May 2021 setting up a Union regime for the control of exports, brokering, technical assistance, transit and transfer of dual-use items, which called upon EU Member States to "consider in particular the risk of them being used in connection with internal repression or the commission of serious violations of human rights and international humanitarian law". - 5.
+Please provide information as to any of the steps not covered by your answers to the above questions that your Excellency's Government has taken, or is considering to take, in line with your international human rights obligations to protect human rights, to ensure that the Pegasus spyware has not been sold to, or used by, States or State agencies that may violate international human rights norms and standards, including but not limited to the right to privacy

-6. Please provide information about any existing mechanisms for victims or other individuals to report on the adverse human rights impacts linked to business activities, and in particular about the misuse of NSO Group technology and services, and thereby gain access to remedy.
+6. Please provide information about any existing mechanisms for victims or other individuals to report on the adverse human rights impacts linked to business activities, and in particular about the misuse of NSO Group technology and services, and thereby gain access to remedy and redress.

-This communication and any response received from your Excellency's Government will be made public via the communications reporting website within 60 days.
+We would appreciate receiving a response within 60 days.
+Passed this delay, this communication and any response received from your Excellency's Government will be made public via the communications reporting website.
 They will also subsequently be made available in the usual report to be presented to the Human Rights Council.